A research team’s part in a special trial into COVID-19 treatments has been highlighted after three members were recognised.

 The organisation’s many achievements have included being the first testing site in the country to trial three different treatments.

-The research team has also been the second highest recruiter of patients in the UK – taking on just under 800 people.
+The research team has also been the second highest recruiter of patients in the UK – taking on almost 800 people.

-All three have been presented with a certificate of recognition for their “outstanding contribution to research” by the National Institute of Health Research regional Clinical Research Network.
+All three were presented with a certificate of recognition for “outstanding contribution to research” by the NIHR Clinical Research Network.

 Ben said: “The recognition which Alex, Rachel and I have received is testament to the outstanding work the whole research team and supporting staff have given to this study.